-With "remote units" (L2610R), the procedure is basically the same, except that it is the Model L216 Remote Head which is threaded onto the probe NPT fitting.
-The electronic chassis is contained in a clear-covered, plastic, NEMA 4X housing that is mounted in a location of the customer's choosing and connected by tri-axial cable to the probe via the L216 circuit board.
+With the L2631R, the procedure is basically the same, except that it is the Model L216 Remote Head which is threaded onto the probe NPT fitting.
+The electronic chassis is contained in a clear-covered, plastic, housing that is mounted in a location of the customer's choosing and connected by tri-axial cable to the probe via the L216 circuit board.

-C. L2610 Electrical Connections (Integral Units)
+C. L2631 Electrical Connections

-Remove the lid of the L2610 Transmitter in preparation for connection of signal and power wires.
+Remove the lid of the L2631 transmitter in preparation for connection of signal/power wires.
 Before drawing wires into the equipment housing, remove the electronic circuit board chassis.
 This may be done by removing the two 8-32 chassis mounting screws and lifting the chassis off of the mounting posts and out of the housing.
-Bring the signal/power wires into the Transmitter housing through the 1" NPT wiring port.
-Leave enough slack in each wire to make connection to the terminal block at the top of the Transmitter.
+Bring the signal/power wires into the transmitter housing through the 1" NPT wiring port.
+Leave enough slack in each wire to make connection to the terminal block at the top of the transmitter.